 Redman and Sankar in “Results of an experiment” describe the results demonstrated by two classes (Louisiana State University and Auburn University) that were spitted into virtual teams, which communicated using the Microsoft NetMeeting and face-to-face teams.
 The article states that face-to-face teams are more successful after “comparing virtual team performance with face-to-face teams, the time spent on the project by both types of teams, team members’ understanding of the purpose and mission, and team members satisfaction with their experience” (Redman, 2003).
 The authors provided practical recommendations on running virtual teams, since they admitted that virtual teams had a great potential but “took a great deal more planning and initial effort” (Redman,2003).

-On another note, advances in communications technology appear very frequently; therefore, it is crucial to stay up-to-date with these findings, as future developments can completely change how virtual teams operate.
+On another note, advances in communications technology appear very frequently; therefore, it is crucial to stay up-to-date with these developments can completely change how virtual teams operate.

 There is no black and white decision to the problem.
 On the one hand, “virtual teams tend to experience greater and more diverse conflict compared to co-located teams” (Wakefield, 2008).
 On the other hand, it is recognized that virtual teams can work effectively on condition of creating appropriate communication (Hansen, 2004) (Rhiannon, 2010).
 S. Knouse develops the idea by emphasizing importance of “partnerships, fluid and flexible boundaries, focused business processes, broad-based skill mixes, decentralized teams, and complex connectivity to information networks” (Knouse, 2003).